CARS-UChicago/IDL_Tomography/_sources/tomo_display_quick_start.rst.txt

 The output data type can be signed 16-bit integer (Int16), unsigned 16-bit integer (UInt16), or 32-bit floating point (Float32).
 Normally **Save result** is set to Yes, so that the reconstruction is written to a file.
 It can be set to "No" for tests where only in-memory reconstruction is needed.
 The output **File format** can be netCDF or HDF5.
-HDF5 is faster and more widely used.  netCDF can be used for backwards compatibility for older datasets, or when Int32 data needs to be read into ImageJ.
-The limitations of ImageJ for reading Int32 HDF5 files are explained later.
+HDF5 is faster, more widely used, and recommended.  netCDF can be used for backwards compatibility for older datasets.

 After reconstruction the screen will look like this.
 Note that **Visualize/Type** is now "RECONSTRUCTED", and the **Preprocess** and **Reconstruct** regions are disabled.